Increasingly connected at the global level

 PCT - Patent Cooperation Treaty

 Under the Patent Cooperation Treaty (PCT), it is possible to obtain patent protection in up to 152 countries with only one international application.
 It is not necessary to file separate applications in these countries.
 Protection under the PCT is only valid in those contracting states that are designated in the international application.
-Detailed information is available here.
+Detailed information is available on the website Protection outside Germany.

 Madrid system for the international registration of marks

 The Madrid system is based on two treaties: the Madrid Agreement Concerning the International Registration of Marks (Madrid Agreement) and the Protocol Relating to the Madrid Agreement (Madrid Protocol).
 Currently, 99 countries or regional organisations in total – also, for example, the European Union – are contracting parties to the Madrid Agreement and/or the Madrid Protocol.
 Under the Madrid system, applicants or trade mark owners have the option to extend protection of what is known as their “basic mark” to other contracting parties by means of international registration.
-Detailed information is available here.
+Detailed information is available on the website Trade mark protection abroad.

 Under the "Hague Agreement Concerning the International Registration of Industrial Designs", it is possible to register a design in an international register.
 The Hague Agreement comprises various acts (Hague Act, Geneva Act), which individual countries but also the European Union have become party to.
 Protection covers only those contracting parties designated in the application.
-Detailed information is available here.
+Detailed information is available on the website www.wipo.int/hague.

 Cooperation with national patent offices